canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

    #.
 If you're running remotely, the script checks to see if ``screen`` is
       in use.
 If so, you'll be asked to confirm that you want to continue.

    #.
+At least once, and perhaps multiple times, you'll be asked to enter
+      your password.
+Do so whenever prompted.

+   #.
 The script tries to identify the internal and external network
-      devices on the host, and asks you to verify each identification.
-It then tweaks the configuration to create network bridges for the future container.
+      devices on the host, and asks you to verify each one.
+It then creates network bridges for the future container.
 Once this is done, the script gives you the option to manually edit the NetPlan configuration file, in case you want to make your own tweaks.
 Note that the script tries to configure the external network interface (``br1``) using DHCP.
-This is likely to result in the external network interface's IP address changing compared to its original configuration unless you manually edit it to use a static IP address; but specifying a static IP address may be unreliable.
+This is likely to result in the external network interface's IP address changing compared to its original configuration unless you manually edit it to use a static IP address;
+      but this may not be appropriate.
+You should make changes suitable for your own network.

    #.
 After configuring the network, your remote network access is likely
       to go down, if you're running remotely.
 You should be able to